 A final Program of Study, which is a formalized report of a student's graduate plan of study, must show all graduate courses relevant to the M.A. program and not just courses satisfying the minimum degree requirement.
 The final Program of Study form (Form G138) is available online through GradStatus (https://gradstatus.uga.edu/).
-It must be approved by the Major Professor and Advisory Committee as well as the Graduate Coordinator.
+It must be approved by the Major Professor and Advisory Committee as well as the Director of Graduate Studies.